Skip to Main Content

 To comply with local and state codes and to observe prudent safety precautions, Student Housing will enforce the following fire safety regulations:

-Open flames, including candles, incense, kerosene lamps or stoves, and other similar items are not permitted in any unit.
-Jar candles may be placed on electric candle warmers, though residents are reminded not to leave the warmer unattended or plugged in for extended periods.
+• Open flames, including candles, incense, kerosene lamps or stoves, and other similar items are not permitted in any unit.
+Jar candles may be placed on electric candle warmers, though residents should not leave the warmer unattended or plugged in for extended periods.

-Entering surfaces such as roofs, fire escapes, terraces, balconies or ledges above the first floor is strictly prohibited, except in emergencies.
+• Entering surfaces such as roofs, fire escapes, terraces, balconies or ledges above the first floor is strictly prohibited, except in emergencies.
 Similarly, climbing up the side of the pavilion, balconies, buildings, or fire escapes by means other than the intended staircases meant for safe access is prohibited.
-The University will take disciplinary action on a first offense, possibly including the imposition of a fine.

 Grills

-Apartment residents may use personal grills outside of their unit provided they abide the following safety guidelines.
+Residents in the Main Housing Complex may use personal grills outside of their unit provided they abide by the following safety guidelines.
 Charcoal grills, smokers, or any gasoline or liquefied petroleum gas-fired stove or similar device should be used safely - no less than 15 feet from any structure, including roof overhangs.
 Electric grills are exempt from this distance requirement; however, please note that smoke allowed to enter into the unit from the porch area may set off the fire sensors in the entry areas.
+Propane tanks are not to be stored inside the unit or within 15 feet of any residential unit.

 Lockouts